habitry/habitry_source/Habitry.md

 	- Preparing for the kick-off.
 	- Getting the program rolling.
 	- Which habits to choose.
-	- What needs to be in the weekly emails.
+	- What needs to be in the weekly communications.
-	- How to craft individual emails that maximize motivation.
+	- How to craft individual communications that maximize motivation.
 	- When to escalate the individual attention.
-	- Wrapping up the program.
-	- Frequently asked questions,
+	- Frequently asked questions.
 - Checklists for each step organized by week
 	- Before Kick-off
 	- Week 1